cburj/cburj/README.md

 ## Noteable Projects:
 * EsportsOS - an award winning Esports Event Planning application designed to help small-scale events get up and running.
 Developed in Larvel in only 6 months, this project was recognised by the British Computer Society (Manchester) as "Best Project" for the University of Salford's School of Sience, Engineering and Environment.
+* KAKOI - An Open-Source enclosure for a 40% Ortholinear Keyboard.
+Designed to be simple to assemble and result in minimal waste.
 * VIMBIUS - a lightweight collection of utilities designed to help people get to grips with VIM.
 Contains a large amount of company-specific functions.
 * FORGE - a simple VIM plugin that allows the building of projects without the need to leave your current file.